$SU(5)$ grand unification and $W$-boson mass: Low energy effective theory

 This is an example of the hierarchy of weak isospin breaking.
-In theories with a large mass scale $M \gg M_W$, higher isospin fields have VEVs proportional to $M_W^{n+2}/M^n $, where $n$ is an integer.
+In theories with a large mass scale $M \gg M_W$, higher isospin fields have tadpole induced VEVs proportional to $M_W^{n}/M^{n-1} $.
+The integer $n$ counts the minimal number of SM doublets that couple to the field in question in order to form a SM invariant expression.
 This can be understood as the decoupling of heavy SM singlet fields: when $M\rightarrow \infty$, all physical effects must disappear.
-In the case of a triplet, $n=2$ and \eqref{eq:vdelta} is recovered in the limit $\mu \simeq m_{T} = M$.
+In the case of the SM Higgs, $n=1$ implying $v\sim M_W$.
+For our triplet $n=2$ (see the last term in \eqref{eq:lagrangian}) and \eqref{eq:vdelta} is recovered in the limit $\mu \simeq m_{T} = M$.
+Clearly, larger weak isospin fields have more suppressed VEVs as can be shown by direct inspection.

-Another celebrated example of the hierarchy of weak isospin breaking is the type II seesaw mechanism \cite{Magg:1980ut,Cheng:1980qt,Mohapatra:1980yp} in which case $T$ is traded for a $SU(2)$-triplet with two units of hypercharge.
-Here also the VEV of the charged triplet gets suppressed by its large mass which can be used nicely to explain the smallness of neutrino mass.
-This, just as the usual type I seesaw mechanism, is again an example of decoupling and it is represented by the effective field theory argument \cite{Weinberg:1979sa}.
-Interestingly, it is claimed~\cite{Heeck:2022fvl} that this could also account for the CDF-result.
-Notice, however, that there is no independent physical reason for this charged triplet to be relatively light, contrary to what is being discussed here.